curl/everything-curl/usingcurl/transfers/skip.md

 # Skip download if already done

-Sometimes when writing a script or similar to do internet transfers every now and then you end up in a situation when you rather have curl skip doing the transfer if indeed the target file is already present locally.
+Sometimes when writing a script or similar to do Internet transfers every now and then you end up in a situation when you rather have curl skip doing the transfer if indeed the target file is already present locally.
 Maybe after the previous invoke, maybe for another reason.